jing-library/r-text-mining/learners/setup.md

 ## Data Sets

-Download the [data zip file](data/data.zip) and unzip it to your Desktop
+Download and install R and R Studio [data zip file](data/data.zip) and unzip it to your Desktop

 ## Software Setup